xsco/libdjinterop/README.md

 Overview
 ========

-`libengineprime` is a C++ library that allows access to the Engine Library, a repository of metadata and performance data for "Prime"-series DJ equipment.
+`libdjinterop` is a C++ library that allows access to database formats used to store information about DJ record libraries.

+This library currently supports:

+* Engine Library, as used on "Prime"-series DJ equipment.

 State of Support
 ================

 The library is currently in a very early alpha version, and is almost certainly not usable for Production systems just yet.
+It currently supports only the Engine Library format.

 What is supported: